mdlincoln/mdlincoln.github.io/_posts/2014-07-10-sparql-for-humanists.md

         ?objectInfo ore:proxyFor ?link .
     }

+The resulting table will give you every combination of link, title, and creator for "IMAGE" objects in the database.
+Note that objects with multiple creators, or multiple titles, will get multiple lines.

 ### Adding more limits

 What if we want to restrict this even more, by only retrieving completely public-domain images?